 International students need to ensure that they pass each of the CELI sections and obtain an average passing score.
 All levels are scored differently.
 For instance, the passing score for A1 is 30/60, while it is 80/100 for the C2 level.
 However, students must go through the program requirements to determine the minimum grade requirement for them.

-CELI is widely accepted across Italian institutes and universities, including the University of Venice, the University of Milan, the University of Bologna, and the University of Rome La Sapienza.
+CELI is widely accepted across Italian institutes and universities, including the University of Venice, the University of Bologna, and the University of Rome La Sapienza.

 English Language Tests for International Students